 - Other conditions.

-liver and cause liver damage.
+There's a lot of concern about using alkanna as medicine, because it contains harmful chemicals called hepatotoxic pyrrolizidine alkaloids (PAs).
+Hepatotoxic PAs can block blood flow in the veins in the liver and cause liver damage.
 Hepatotoxic PAs might also cause cancer and birth defects.
 Some retailers of alkanna products attempt to remove these poisonous chemicals.
 If they meet certain purity standards, these products can be labeled “hepatotoxic PA-free.”
 Alkanna preparations that are not certified and labeled “hepatotoxic PA-free” are considered UNSAFE.

 It's also UNSAFE to apply alkanna to broken skin.
 The dangerous chemicals in alkanna can be absorbed quickly through broken skin and can lead to dangerous body-wide toxicity.
 Steer clear of alkanna-containing skin products that aren't certified and labeled “hepatotoxic PA-free.”
 There isn't enough information to know if it's safe to apply alkanna to unbroken skin.
 It's best to avoid use.